 Organizations We Have Supported

-In 2015 your generosity has supported grants of $55,171 to local, national, and international charitable organizations.
-This money has come from your monthly donations and income from the Faith Weavers Endowment Fund.
+In 2017 your generosity has supported grants of $49,982 to local and international charitable organizations.
+This money has come from your monthly donations, income from the Faith Weavers Endowment Fund. and grants from the Cebelak Foundation of Grand Rapids for Friends of El Salvador outreach.

 Here is a list of organizations we have supported in the past: